 Remote relationship counseling options (over the phone or video chat) cost at least $2/min, which is $120/hour.
 This can be just as expensive as in-person counseling.
 This option works well for some couples who have the money but travel a lot or don’t want to drive to a therapist’s office.
 Still, that money can add up.

 Marriage retreats, too, can be quite pricey, although it’s only a one-time commitment.
 However, while the workshop may be enlightening, the lessons you learn there will likely fade over time without continuous learning and application.

 Power of Two Online: Power of Two Online is a different kind of online marriage counseling.
 It’s a do-it-yourself course where all the core marriage skills you need are taught through engaging short videos, worksheets, and interactive exercises.
 At the same time, each member is paired with a real, live relationship coach.
 Your coach is there to listen to your specific needs, customize the program for you, and answer your questions by email.
-It’s the best of both worlds, and for a fraction of the price, only $18/month.
+It’s the best of both worlds, and for a fraction of the price.

 Couples counseling is a deeply personal matter.
 For some couples, concerns over privacy can be what discourages them from seeking out counseling in the first place.
 Remember, everyone, and seriously, everyone, has problems in relationships.
 Secondly, no one expects you to solve all your problems on your own.
 Going to couples therapy means that you have dedication, love, and respect for your marriage and want it to be the best it can be.

 At the same time, Power of Two recognizes that you don’t necessarily want to share your private life with everyone else.
 Online couples therapy is discreet.
 With an online program you don’t have to sit in a counselor’s waiting room with other patients, you’re not going to accidentally run into someone you know at the doctor’s office, and you don’t have to talk about your marriage with total strangers as you do with in-person, remote, or group counseling sessions.